DasMonkey/MindlyAI/README.md

 ### Step 3: Configure the Extension
 1. Click the extension icon in the toolbar to open the side panel
+2. Check the AI Provider Status to see which features are available
-2. Paste your Gemini API key in the setup section
+3. (Optional) Paste your Gemini API key for cloud fallback features
-3. Click "Save API Key"
+4. Click "Save API Key"
-4. You're ready to go! ✅
+5. You're ready to go! ✅

+### AI Provider Status
+The extension shows real-time status of available AI providers:
+- **🟢 Built-in AI Available**: Features run locally on your device
+- **🟡 Cloud AI Available**: Features use Gemini API (requires API key)
+- **🔴 Unavailable**: Feature not accessible (check Chrome flags or API key)

 ## 📖 How to Use